-We are artists, agriculturists, and activists concerned about accessibility issues which people with disabilities encounter, be it physical, social or economic.
+We are artists, agriculturists, and activists concerned about accessibility issues which people with developmental disabilities encounter, be it physical, social or economic.
 These concerns specifically inform our individual practices as artists and advocates and directly fuels our collective desire to dismantle current barriers that prevent all people from achieving their goals.
 The arts provides a unique access point for those with and without disability to collaborate, create and grow, which we see as a necessary step in creating a truly integrated society.

-We desire to fully integrate our programming into the greater Portland community and help artists with disabilities to pursue urban farming and their artistic practice alongside other artists and farmers without disabilities.
+We desire to fully integrate our programming into the greater Portland community and help artists with developmental disabilities to pursue urban farming and their artistic practice alongside other artists and farmers without disabilities.
 We formed Public Annex to pursue this mission at the beginning of 2016 and we launched full programming at the beginning in 2017.